Alstrom Point Sunset Photo Tour

 - Trip Itinerary: The exact tour itinerary is flexible based on the weather and current conditions.
 If time permits, we may add a side destination.

 - Night Photography: We often get requests to do night photography during Milky Way season.
-If this is something you want to do, please contact ahead of time to make arrangements.
-You will be able to capture the full arc of the Milky Way over the lake March - June.
-Overnight camping trips can also be arranged.
+If this is something you want to do, please consider our Alstrom Point Overnight Photo Tour during the months of Apr-June.

 - What to Wear: You should check the weather forecast prior to coming on the trip and dress accordingly (check Page, AZ).
 Note that the temperature can drop quickly after the sun goes down.
 Don’t forget sunglasses and sunscreen.